santvn/SN_printfig/README.md

 SN_PRINTFIG saves a specified figure as an image in MATLAB

-  SN_printfig saves a specified figure as an image

    SN_printfig(FILENAME) saves a specified figure as an JPG image with a
     specified FILENAME
    SN_printfig(FILENAME,'OPTIONS',OPT_VAL) allows users to add more advance options
    The OPTIONS are:

         'QUALITY':  File quality of a jpeg image ranging 0-100 (integer only) 'RESOLUTION' or 'DPI': print resolution in the unit of Dots Per Inch (no negative integer only)